Amphotericin B: Antiprotozoal

 Amphotericin B is used for life-threatening protozoan infections such as visceral leishmaniasis and primary amoebic meningoencephalitis.

 Spectrum of susceptibility

-The following table shows the amphotericin B susceptibility for a selection of medically important fungi.
+The following table shows the amphotericin B susceptibility for several medically important fungi.

 Available formulations

 Intravenous

 Amphotericin B alone is insoluble in normal saline at a pH of 7.
 Therefore, several formulations have been devised to improve its intravenous bioavailability.
-Lipid-based formulations of amphotericin B are no more effective than conventional formulations, although there is some evidence that lipid-based formulations may be better tolerated by patients and may have fewer adverse effects.
+Lipid-based formulations of amphotericin B are no more effective than conventional formulations, although some evidence suggests lipid-based formulations may be better tolerated and have fewer adverse effects.

 Deoxycholate

 The original formulation uses sodium deoxycholate to improve solubility.
 Amphotericin B deoxycholate (ABD) is administered intravenously.
 As the original formulation of amphotericin, it is often referred to as "conventional" amphotericin.

 Liposomal

-In order to improve the tolerability of amphotericin and reduce toxicity, several lipid formulations have been developed.
+To improve the tolerability of amphotericin and reduce toxicity, researchers developed several lipid formulations.
 Liposomal formulations have been found to have less renal toxicity than deoxycholate, and fewer infusion-related reactions.
 They are more expensive than amphotericin B deoxycholate.

-AmBisome (LAMB) is a liposomal formulation of amphotericin B for injection and consists of a mixture of phosphatidylcholine, cholesterol and distearoyl phosphatidylglycerol that in aqueous media spontaneously arrange into unilamellar vesicles that contain amphotericin B. It was developed by NeXstar Pharmaceuticals (acquired by Gilead Sciences in 1999).
+AmBisome (liposomal amphotericin B; LAMB) is a liposomal formulation of amphotericin B for injection and consists of a mixture of phosphatidylcholine, cholesterol and distearoyl phosphatidylglycerol that in aqueous media spontaneously arrange into unilamellar vesicles that contain amphotericin B. It was developed by NeXstar Pharmaceuticals (acquired by Gilead Sciences in 1999).
 It was approved by the FDA in 1997.
 It is marketed by Gilead in Europe and licensed to Astellas Pharma (formerly Fujisawa Pharmaceuticals) for marketing in the US, and Sumitomo Pharmaceuticals in Japan.